What Drives Compositional Generalization? The Importance of Continuous Training Objectives in Visual Generative Models: Conclusion

 Our work aims to answer a fundamental question for reliable generative modeling- \emph{what drives compositional generalization in visual generative models?} Through a series of controlled experiments across architectures, objectives, and conditioning information, we identified two consistent principles.
 First, models trained to represent continuous distributions exhibit strong compositional generalization, while discrete categorical objectives inhibit it.
 Second, complete conditioning is essential- quantized or incomplete conditioning leads to unstable or failed compositions.
 Given these insights, we introduced a JEPA-based auxiliary loss that improves compositionality for discrete models, and our mechanistic analysis suggests that it promotes learning disentangled, factor-specific circuits.

 These findings provide a foundation for designing objectives and conditioning strategies that better preserve semantic structure and enable novel compositions beyond the training distribution.
-We see this as a step towards building causal generative models that can move beyond memorization, achieving systematic and reliable generalization needed for truly creative and trustworthy AI systems.
+We see this as a step towards building causal generative models that achieve systematic and reliable generalization needed for truly creative and trustworthy AI.